 You need to have a plan or you will forget something.
 It’s that simple.
 So look over these items and tick them off as you go.

-- Figure out the budget.
+- FIGURE OUT YOUR BUDGET.
 Don’t go overboard trying to keep up with the Joneses.
 Stay within your means and find creative and meaningful ways to make the holidays special and stick to your budget.

-- Staying home or visiting family?
+- ARE YOU STAYING HOME OR VISITING FAMILY?
 If you’re the house where everyone is congregating this year, prepare and figure out where everyone will sleep.
 Buy some new towels and bed sheets if necessary.

-- Inventory the decorations & holiday decor.
+- TAKE INVENTORY OF YOUR DECORATIONS & HOLIDAY DECOR.
 Do this a few weeks before you plan to decorate to take stock of anything you may be missing or that mysteriously no longer works or somehow got broken in the past 8-10 months while sitting in a box.
 Add whatever you are missing to your Deck the Halls list.
 I knew in 2020 that I wanted to change the color scheme of my Christmas tree and switch from glass bulbs to shatterproof/recycled plastic ornaments because we now have grandchildren.
 I waited until the holiday ornaments went on sale and picked up my new silver and gold decorations for 80% off after the holidays!

 - Speaking of lists… Now is the time to set up those lists.
 I find having small, specialized lists work best for me.
 I set a due date so I don’t miss a deadline I’ve made for myself and I set reminders if I need to follow up on something.
 Here are a few basic lists to get you started.